EnginKARATAS/GateOfMusicians/README.md

+# Creating a Musician Web Site using ASP.NET MVC CodeFirst Entity Framework

+Typescript Getting Started with [ASP.NET](http://asp.net/) MVC

+Are you ready to explore Typescript with [ASP.NET](http://asp.net/) MVC?
+This powerful combination can help you create responsive, interactive, and scalable web applications with ease.
+In this blog post, we'll take you through the steps to get started with Typescript and MVC, from installation to creating your first web application.
+Let's dive in!

+Installation and Setup

+To get started with Typescript, you'll need to have Node.js installed on your machine.
+Once you have that, you can install Typescript globally using the following command:

+npm install -g typescript

+Next, let's create a new [ASP.NET](http://asp.net/) MVC project in Visual Studio.
+Once the project is created, let's add a Typescript file to our project.
+Right-click on the project in Solution Explorer and select Add > New Item.
+From the dialog box, select TypeScript File and name it "app.ts".

+Writing Typescript Code

+Now that we have a Typescript file, let's write some code.
+First, let's declare a variable and assign it a value:

+var message: string = "Hello World";
+console.log(message);

+Next, let's create a class and use it in our code:

+class Greeter {
+greeting: string;
+constructor(message: string) {
+this.greeting = message;
+}
+greet() {
+return "Hello, " + this.greeting;
+}
+}
+let greeter = new Greeter("world");
+console.log(greeter.greet());

+Compiling and Running the Code

+To compile the Typescript code, you can use the following command:

+tsc app.ts

+This will create a JavaScript file named "app.js" in the same directory as the Typescript file.
+You can run the code using Node.js by running the following command:

+node app.js

+Congratulations, you've just created your first Typescript program!
+Now let's take a look at how we can use Typescript in an [ASP.NET](http://asp.net/) MVC application.

+Creating an [ASP.NET](http://asp.net/) MVC Application with Typescript

+To create an [ASP.NET](http://asp.net/) MVC application with Typescript, we'll use Visual Studio's built-in templates.
+Open Visual Studio and select File > New > Project.
+From the New Project dialog box, select [ASP.NET](http://asp.net/) Web Application and name it "TypescriptMVC".

+Next, let's add a Typescript file to our project.
+Right-click on the project in Solution Explorer and select Add > New Item.
+From the dialog box, select TypeScript File and name it "app.ts".

+Now let's write some code in our Typescript file:

+class Greeter {
+greeting: string;
+constructor(message: string) {
+this.greeting = message;
+}
+greet() {
+return "Hello, " + this.greeting;
+}
+}
+let greeter = new Greeter("world");
+console.log(greeter.greet());

+In order to use this Typescript code in our [ASP.NET](http://asp.net/) MVC application, we'll need to compile it into JavaScript.
+To do this, we'll need to modify our project's build settings.
+Right-click on the project in Solution Explorer and select Properties.
+In the Properties dialog box, select TypeScript Build and set the "Compile on Save" option to true.

+Now, every time you save your Typescript file, it will be automatically compiled into JavaScript.
+To include the compiled JavaScript file in your web page, you can use the following code:

+<script src="~/Scripts/app.js"></script>

+Conclusion

+In this blog post, we've covered the basics of getting started with Typescript and [ASP.NET](http://asp.net/) MVC.
+We've looked at installation and setup, writing Typescript code, compiling and running the code, and creating an [ASP.NET](http://asp.net/) MVC application with Typescript.
+We hope this has been helpful in getting you

 Musician Social Media Site | C# Mvc Entity Framework MsSql CkEditor June 2021 <br>
   • Facilitated easy chord reading for musicians<br>